varocketry/guitar-mastery-hub/public/lessons/lesson_045_advanced_harmonic_concepts.md

 **Sophistication serves the music, not the ego.**

-**See you in Lesson 46 - where we integrate EVERYTHING for complete mastery!** 🎸
+**See you in Lesson 46 - where we integrate EVERYTHING for complete mastery!** ðŸŽ¸

 ---

-## 📝 TRACK YOUR PRACTICE
+## ðŸ“ TRACK YOUR PRACTICE

 **Ready to log your practice session?**